 2. Think Outcome, Not Product

 One of the most common mistakes marketers make is thinking in terms of the promotional product they want to use in branding initiatives.
-Drop in on any marketing meeting and you’ll hear suggestions for giving away t-shirts, mugs, tote bags, notebooks—all fine products that can get results when paired with the right situation.
+Drop in on any marketing meeting and you’ll hear suggestions for giving away branded apparel, drinkware, tote bags, tech items—all fine products that can get results when paired with the right situation.